Indigenous guided tours

 • Bush food, bush medicine and bark shelter walks

-• Storytelling about the land, meeting places and Mook’s ancestors
+• Storytelling about the land, meeting places, Mooks’ life and his ancestors

-Harold Tayley, well known as Mooks, is a Kuku Nyungkul elder and traditional owner of the country around Rossville Retreat.
+Harold Tayley, well known as Mooks, is a Kuku Nyungkul elder and traditional owner of the country at Rossville Retreat.

 Mooks was raised on his traditional land where he learnt the old ways from his Grandparents, Uncles and elder family members.